1999AZZAR/live-chat-widget/README.md

 - hi: Hindi
 - th: Thai
 - vi: Vietnamese
-- nl: Dutch
-- tr: Turkish
-- pl: Polish
-- sv: Swedish
-- fi: Finnish
-- da: Danish
-- no: Norwegian
-- ro: Romanian
-- hu: Hungarian
-- cs: Czech
-- el: Greek
-- he: Hebrew
-- uk: Ukrainian
-- fa: Persian
-- ur: Urdu

 ## Adding More Languages

-To add more languages to the demo or widget:
+To add more languages to the demo or improve welcome message generation:
-- Add a new button to the demo page's language switcher UI and update the `postLangToIframe` handler.
+- **Demo Page:** Add a new button to the demo page's language switcher UI and update the `postLangToIframe` handler.
-- Add the language code and full name to the `langMap` in the backend (`src/index.js`).
+- **Backend:** Add the language code and full name to the `langMap` in `src/index.js` for more precise welcome message prompts.
 - The widget and backend will handle the rest automatically.

 ## Advanced Integration